Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 1. Open the ice room door on your RF28F5001SR by pushing on the ice bucket until the door pops open.

 2. Inspect the rubber gasket running around the perimeter of the door opening.
-Look for visible cracks, tears, or areas where the gasket is compressed and not springy.
+Look for visible cracks, tears, or areas where the gasket is compressed and lacks springiness.

-3. Close the door and watch the gasket seal completely.
-If there are gaps visible around the edges, the door is not sealing properly.
+3. Close the door and ensure the gasket seals completely.
+If there are visible gaps around the edges, the door is not sealing properly.

 4. Check that the ice room door closes smoothly without sticking.
 If the door binds or closes slowly, the hinge may be bent or the door frame may be damaged.